First Foundation Bank Review

 Is First Foundation Bank Best For You?

-With First Foundation being a regional bank, most customers will be those living within their service areas (California, Hawaii, Texas, Florida, and Nevada) looking for a more personalized experience than what the bigger banks offer.
+With First Foundation being a regional bank, most customers live within their service areas (California, Hawaii, Texas, Florida, and Nevada) looking for a more personalized experience than the bigger banks offer.

 However, their online savings account, available to all US residents (provided they qualify), offers an attractive APY rate that can attract those looking for a higher-than-average return on their savings.